 Death calls the peddler a Gressoneyer.
 Gressoney is the name of two villages in Northern Italy, where the German-speaking citizens primarily make a living from peddling.

 From Meyers Konversationslexikon 1891-1892: »[…] dem 1637 m ü.
 M. gelegenen Gressoney la Trinite […] das zweite Kirchdorf Gressoney St. Johann (1305 m), beide zusammen mit 2400 Einw.
 Als Krämer, Maurer, Steinhauer, Zuckerbäcker ziehen die Einwohner weithin in das deutsche Land, um dort ihr Brot zu suchen.
 Zahlreiche Gressoneyer sind Besitzer hochangesehener Kaufmannshäuser in Luzern, Zürich, Winterthur, Frauenfeld, St. Gallen, Lindau, Kempten, Augsburg, Offenburg, Konstanz«.

 There's probably an extra sarcasm in calling a Gressoneyer a Groscheneyer after the little coin, a Groschen.
-If we look in the trilingual editions that were published, it's precisely the small coin that's being referred to: »Come hither, Pedlar, Penny snatch / you common cheat and noisy wretch« or »Welcome mercer thou penny friar / People cheater and street crier«.
+If we look at the translations below, it's precisely the small coin that's being referred to: »Come hither, Pedlar, Penny snatch / you common cheat and noisy wretch« and »Welcome mercer thou penny friar / People cheater and street crier«.

 Maybe that's why the peddler protests and points out that he'll gladly receive all kinds of monies: